mattiaferrarini/cartabinaria.github.io/content/en/wiki/progetti-ausiliari/_index.md

   - other
 ---

-Some CSUnibo applications are specifically designed to be dependencies of others.
+Some CartaBinaria applications are specifically designed to be dependencies of others.
 This section provides a quick overview of them.